Chmood/generator-wordpress-themify/README.md

 yo wordpress-themify
 ```

-If you choose to use Roots starter theme, initialize it :
-(This step shouldn't be necessary in the future.)
+### Theme activation

+Once the installation finished, you still need to initialize the theme.

 ```
 grunt init
 ```
+It will fetch Roots' php files, plus run the first 'compilation' of your source files.
+You only need to run ```grunt init``` once, after what you can safely delete the hidden .phpmod directory.
+(I'm still looking for a better solution)

+In wordpress admin pannel, go to Appearance > Themes.
+Activate the development version of your theme.
+Browse to your site, and eventually turn on your browser's livereload plugin now.

+### Workflow

 Start watching for file change

 ```
 grunt watch
 ```

-In wordpress admin pannel, go to Appearance > Themes.
-Activate the development version of your theme.
-Browse to your site, and eventually activate your browser's livereload plugin now.

 Now you're set up, start coding the magic!